NordicSemiconductor/pc-nrfutil/README.md

 nrfutil settings generate --family NRF52 --application app.hex --application-version 3 --bootloader-version 2 --bl-settings-version 1 sett.hex
 ```

-The `--family` setting depends the nRF IC:
+The `--family` setting depends on the nRF IC that you are targeting:

 nRF IC    | Family Setting
 --------- | --------------